 The causes of BPD are not fully understood, but scientists agree that it is the result of a combination of factors, including:

 - Genetics.
-While no specific gene or gene profile has been shown to directly cause BPD, studies involving twins suggest this illness has strong hereditary links.
-BPD is about five times more common among people who have a first-degree relative with the disorder.
+While no specific gene or gene profile has been shown to directly cause BPD, research suggests that people who have a close family member with BPD may be at a higher risk of developing the disorder.